Nealll68/styx/README.md

 # or
 $ yarn start
 ```
-Now the interface is serving on the port 3000.
+Now the interface is serving on the port configured in the .env file.

 **4. Serve the application**